How To

 2. Access Control Center: Swipe down from the top-right corner of your iPad’s screen to open the Control Center.

-3. Activate Stage Manager: In the Control Center, tap the Stage Manager button.
+3. Activate Stage Manager: In the Control Center, tap the Stage Manager button and the setup will start on its own.

 How to AirPlay Your iPad Display to Your Mac or Apple TV

-To mirror your iPad’s display without any additional setup, you can easily choose to project it onto your Apple TV, Mac, or any other AirPlay-enabled display.
-To get started with AirPlay mirroring from your iPad to your Mac or Apple TV, follow these simple steps:
+To mirror your iPad’s display without any additional setup, you can use AirPlay mirroring, follow these simple steps:

-- Open the iPad Control Center: Swipe down from the top right corner of your iPad’s screen to access the Control Center.
-This is where you’ll find essential settings and shortcuts.
+1. Open the iPad Control Center: Swipe down from the top right corner of your iPad’s screen to access the Control Center.

-- Tap the Screen Mirroring Icon: In the Control Center, you’ll see a list of options, including brightness control, volume control, and more.
-Look for the “Screen Mirroring” icon, which resembles a rectangle with a triangle at the bottom.
-Tap this icon.
+2. Tap the Screen Mirroring Icon: In the Control Center, you’ll see a list of options, including brightness control, volume control, and more.
+Look for the “Screen Mirroring” icon

 Troubleshooting iPad AirPlay Connection Issues